Simple binning algorithm and SimDec visualization for comprehensive sensitivity analysis of complex computational models: Simple binning approach to sensitivity indices

-\citet{marzban2016conceptual}\ introduced a conceptual implementation to Sobol' first-order indices.
-Unlike the multiple matrices normally needed for calculating Sobol' indices, their approach requires only a single $N_{observations}*K_{inputs}$ matrix generated from one Monte Carlo simulation.
+\cite{marzban2016conceptual} and \cite{kucherenko2017sobol} introduced a conceptual implementation to Sobol' first-order indices.
+Unlike the specific design of experiments normally needed for computing the estimators of Sobol' indices (several sets of Monte Carlo simulation data with different input variable(s) fixed) (\citealp{saltelli2002making,saltelli2010variance}), their approach requires only a single $N_{observations}*K_{inputs}$ dataset generated from one Monte Carlo simulation.
 The approach involves binning along the $X$’s range, computing averages of $Y$s within every bin, and then taking the variance of those averages (as shown in Figure \ref{fig:pres}).
-The first-order sensitivity index is then computed as the conditional variance divided by the variance of $Y$:
+The first-order sensitivity index is then computed as the conditional variance divided by the variance of $Y$, according to the formal description of Sobol' indices (\citealp{sobol2001global}):

+\cite{kucherenko2017sobol} also provide an algorithm for the estimation of the total effects (the effects of individual input variables containing all their interactions) and demonstrate that the method is able to handle dependent inputs. \cite{kucherenko2017different} subsequently ran multiple tests that conclusively demonstrate that this method is more computationally efficient and more accurate than other estimators.

-Furthermore, \citet{marzban2016conceptual}\ define the optimal number of bins for different \(N_{observations}\) and \(K_{inputs}\) as shown in Table \ref{table:binning}, and demonstrate this approach on several benchmark problems with known analytical solutions for their sensitivity indices.
+To estimate the number of bins, \citet{kucherenko2017different} propose a "rule of thumb" $\sim\sqrt{N_{obs}}$, while \citet{marzban2016conceptual} define the optimal number of bins for different \(N_{obs}\) and \(K_{inputs}\), which results in more conservative estimates for this parameter, Table \ref{table:binning}.

+A smaller number of bins results in less noisy estimates for sensitivity indices.
+Therefore, the recommendation of (\citealp{marzban2016conceptual}) is followed for the simple binning code implementation and automated with linear fitting clamped at 10.